rnayabed/sutra-1/README.md

 Due to no prior knowledge of a Hardware Description Language and being a beginner in the world of Digital Systems, I used [Logisim Evolution](https://github.com/logisim-evolution/logisim-evolution) to build the system.

 I insisted on building every discrete component from scratch (instead of using built-in components) and with NAND gates only, to keep myself true to the Nand2Tetris course.
+Only the display was built from built-in components as it is considered an I/O device and not a part of the CPU.

 ## Components